NoBdr07/backend-P2/README.md

 Swagger is configured in this API to display clear information about the routes.
 You can go to this url to see an interactive interface : http://localhost:3001/swagger-ui/index.html
 Or to this url to get a json files about the routes : http://localhost:3001/v3/api-docs

+## Security

+Requests security is managed with jwt tokens :
+--> Users login with their email and password --> the API check if they are present in the database --> give a token to access all the routes.

+The authentication logic is managed by AuthController (check if the name and password are right) and JwtService (generate the token).

+## Data

+Pictures that illustrate the rentals are stored in src/main/resource/static/uploads.
+Their relative url (example : /uploads/picture_name.jpg) are stored in the table Rentals of the database.
+This solution is working well for a small app.
+If the app grows, it would be a better practice to use a cloud.